hugbed/strabus-ros/motor/rail_controller/README.md

 Used to indicate the amount of distance by which the rail will move, in micrometers.
 This value is associated with the inter-pupillary distance, meaning that each optical arm will move by half of this distance.

-Note that the sign of the distance value determines the direction of the movement:
- * distance > 0: the rail will open; the optical arms will move away from each other.
- * distance < 0: the rail will close; the optical arms will move towards each other.

 A distance of 0 will result in the command being ignored.

+##### direction (string)
+Used to indicate the direction of the movement:
+ * OPEN: the rail will open.
+ * CLOSE: the rail will close.

+A different direction name will result in the command being ignored.

 #### Move To command
 ```